-When you’re suffering from dehydration and sensitivity, it can really affect your skin in more ways that one.
-Not only will you be prone to redness and discomfort, you skin may look dull, dry, wrinkled, and taut.
-It will also be more susceptible to acne and heal slower.
+When you’re suffering from dehydration and sensitivity, it can really affect your skin in more ways than one.
+Not only will you be prone to redness and discomfort, you skin may look dull, dry, wrinkled, and taut, and be more susceptible to acne and heal slower.

-To start on the road to healing, it’s imperative to treat the root causes of dehydration and sensitivity: irritation because of improper skin care.
+To start on the road to healing, it’s imperative to treat the root cause of most cases of dehydration and sensitivity: irritation because of improper skin care.
+Here are some easy changes that will make the difference:

 Start using a more gentle cleanser

 The first line of treatment for dehydration and sensitivity is removing the strong foaming cleansers from your routine.
-They are often overly surfactant (remove too many oils) and too high a pH.
-This begins every day with a helping of irritation and dryness.
-Instead, use a gentle, fragrance free, non-foaming cleanser (I’d recommend something creamy like Neutrogena Ultra Gentle or gentle like Garnier Micellar Water)
+They are often overly surfactant (remove too many oils) and too high a pH, which causes irritation and invites infection.